taustation-fan/players-guide/taustation.md

 ### Stats Regeneration

-Every five Minutes, your Focus and stats automatically regenerate.
+Every five minutes, your Focus and stats automatically regenerate.
 The rate of regeneration is higher if:

 * you are currently a VIP
 * you are "well fed" from consuming a ration earlier
 * you are in your hotel room
-* you have been in your hotel room continually for a while
 * you have completed one of the "Anatomy" University courses, available on the Nouveau Limoges station